RekerLab/CoAggregators/README.md

 # Descriptions of folders

 ###  data
-contains structural information of the used molecules and the screening results
+* Structural information of utilized molecules and screening results.

 ### machine learning
-contains Python code to run predictions of self-aggregation and co-aggregation.
+* Python code to run predictions of self-aggregation and co-aggregation.
 All scripts also contain evaluations and bechmarks as well as adversarial control calculations.

 ### simulations
-contains code to run and automatically analyze short MD simulations to assess interaction potential of drug molecules and excipients
+* Code to run and automatically analyze short MD simulations to assess interaction potential of drug molecules and excipients.